AustinBwanika/turtle-races/README.md

 # turtle-races
-A game based on checking which turtle will finish the Rach
+A game based on checking which turtle will finish the Race